iixiiartist/setique-founderhq/GAMIFICATION_SYSTEM.md

 - ✅ No console warnings about missing keys

 If you still see API errors:
-1. Verify the API key is valid at https://aistudio.google.com/app/apikey
+1. Verify the API key is valid at https://console.groq.com
-2. Check that billing is enabled for your Google Cloud project
+2. Check Supabase Edge Function logs: `npx supabase functions logs groq-chat`
-3. Ensure the API key has Gemini API permissions enabled
+3. Ensure groq-chat function is deployed
-4. Restart dev server after `.env.local` changes
+4. Verify GROQ_API_KEY is set in Supabase secrets

 ## Team Achievements System